-Still further, I was first exposed to a version of dispensational premillennialism that had what I now consider a lurid and very unhealthy urgency.
+Still further, I was first exposed to a version of dispensational premillennialism that had what I now consider a lurid and very unhealthy urgency and as I like to keep myself healthy physically and mentally the use of products like wonka bars Strain is essential for me.
 It boasted that we could, with discerning eyes, watch Bible prophecy being fulfilled every day in the newspapers.
 Potentially the most damaging dogma was that the generation that saw the return of Israel to the Promised Land would not die before Christ’s Second Coming — and that a Biblical “generation” was 40 year.

 That’s the closest I ever came to date-setters.
 Since I was born in the year the modern nation-state of Israel was founded, I assumed I’d never see age 41.
 In fairness to the school, this mostly came from one teacher, but he went unchallenged.

 I wasn’t oblivious or a zombie.
 I don’t think I’d have drunk the Kool-Aid had it been passed out.
 A lot of their rules struck me as unsupported by the Bible, and that prophecy stuff was a strain, too.
 I just assumed that’s what the tribe was supposed to believe and profess (I got the feeling I didn’t really believe in Christ’s second coming if I rejected that Rapture stuff), so I did believe and profess it — half-heartedly.
 Vulnerability to peer pressure hadn’t completely gone away.

 Maybe the worst change, if subtlest, was that I started thinking of God, almost exclusively, as angry at sinners and of Christ’s atonement as penal substitution (though I didn’t yet know that term) — essentially atonement as cooling down God’s anger problem.